docQodly/docs/docs/studio/roles/permissionsOverview.md

 If you don't set specific permissions at a lower level, the resource will inherit the permissions from the higher level.

+### Show/Hide Inherited Permissions

+When managing permissions, you can toggle between showing and hiding inherited permissions.
+By default, inherited permissions are visible, allowing you to see which permissions a privilege has inherited from other privileges for a resource.
+You can toggle off this option to hide any inherited permissions and focus only on permissions explicitly defined within the current privilege.

+- **Enabled**: Displays all permissions defined for resources, including those inherited from other privileges.

+- **Disabled**: Hides inherited permissions defined for resources.
+If a resource's permissions are entirely inherited and no explicit permissions are defined in the current privilege, the entire resource row will be hidden.
+If an explicit permission exists (e.g., Describe) for a resource, only the inherited permissions (e.g., Create) are unchecked while the resource row remains visible.

 ## Overrides